OfficeDev/office-js-docs/excel/resources/range.md

 ### getUsedRange(valuesOnly: bool)
-Returns the used range of the given range object.
+Returns the used subrange of the range object.

 #### Syntax
 ```js